vegaprotocol/specs/specs/0006-positions-core.md

   - [ ] Open long position, trades occur taking position to zero (closing it)
   - [ ] Open short position, trades occur closing the short position and opening a long position
   - [ ] Open long position, trades occur closing the long position and opening a short position
-  - [ ] No position, trades occur opening a long position
+  - [ ] No open position, trades occur opening a long position
-  - [ ] No position, trades occur opening a short position
+  - [ ] No open position, trades occur opening a short position
-  - [ ] Open position, trades occur that close it (take it to zero), in a separate transaction, trades occur and that opens a new position
+  - [ ] Open position, trades occur that close it (take it to zero), in a separate transaction, trades occur and that open a new position
 - [ ] Opening and closing positions for multiple traders, maintains position size for all open (non-zero) positions

+- [ ] Does not change position size for a wash trade (buyer = seller)

+## Open orders data
+- Given the following scenarios, applies the rules described in functionality to update the net buy order amounts (check new size is as expected given the rules and the old size).
+  - [ ] No active buy orders, a new buy order is added to the order book
+  - [ ] Active buy orders, a new buy order is added to the order book
+  - [ ] Active buy orders, an existing buy order is amended which increases its size.
+  - [ ] Active buy orders, an existing buy order is amended which decreases its size.
+  - [ ] Active buy orders, an existing buy order's price is amended such that it trades a partial amount.
+  - [ ] Active buy orders, an existing buy order's price is amended such that it trades in full.
+  - [ ] Active buy order, an order initiated by another trader causes a partial amount of the existing buy order to trade.
+  - [ ] Active buy order, an order initiated by another trader causes the full amount of the existing buy order to trade.
+  - [ ] Active buy orders, an existing order is cancelled
+  - [ ] Active buy orders, an existing order expires

+- Repeat the above but for sell orders.

+## General

 - [ ] Maintains separate position data for each market a trader is active in
+- [ ] If there is either one or more of the position record's fields is non zero (i.e. open position size, active buy order size, active sell order size), the position record exists.
-- [ ] Does not store data for positions that are reduced to size == 0
+- [ ] Does not store data for positions that are reduced to size == 0 for all 3 data components (i.e. open position, active buy orders and active sell orders)
-- [ ] Does not change position size for a wash trade (buyer = seller)
+- [ ] All a trader's orders are cancelled

 # Summary

-Vega needs to keep track of positions for two purposes:

-- The **Position Engine** needs to keep basic position data for each trader in each market where they have a *non-zero net open position*:
+**Vega core** needs to keep basic position data for each trader in each market where they have a *non-zero net open position* and/or *non-zero net active buy orders* and/or *non-zero net active sell orders*.

+A position record is comprised of:

 	- Position size (net volume: positive for long positions, negative for short positions)
 	- Net active long orders: the sum of the long volume for all the trader's active order (will always be >= 0)
 	- Net active short orders: the sum of the short volume for all the trader's active order (will always be <= 0)

-- The **Positions API**, for all practical purpose (to achieve reasonable performance) needs to maintain records of both open and closed positions for all traders, including:
-	- Position size (net volume: positive for long positions, negative for short positions)
-	- Volume weighted average entry price see [average price](https://gitlab.com/vega-protocol/product/wikis/Trading-and-Protocol-Glossary#average-entry-price)
-	- Volume weighted average closing price (for closed positions)
-	- Valuation / P&L (a.k.a. unrealised P&L for open positions, realised P&L for closed)
+This core processes each relevant transaction (in sequential order, as they occur):
+- trades
+- new orders
+- size updates to orders
+- cancellation or expiry of orders

-Both components work by processing each Trade occurring in Vega in order, as they occur, and updating the required position record.
-As long as the right data is stored, this can be done in both cases without re-iterating over prior trades when ingesting a new trade.
+and updates the required position record.

+In the case of trades, as long as the right data is stored, this can be done in both cases without re-iterating over prior trades when ingesting a new trade.
-# Guide-level explanation

 # Reference-level explanation

+## Updating position size

+Position size is a number that represents the net transacted volume of a trader in the market.
+The position size is therefore only ever updated when a trader is party to a trade.

-The Position Engine processes each trade in the following way:
+The Position core functionality processes each trade in the following way:

 1. If the buyer and seller are the same (wash trade), do nothing.